tensorflow/hub/tensorflow_hub/tools/make_image_classifier/README.md

 Additional command-line flags let you control the training process.
-In particular, you can increase `--train_epochs` to train more, and set the `--learning_rate` for the SGD optimizer.
+In particular, you can increase `--train_epochs` to train more, and set the `--learning_rate` and `--momentum` for the SGD optimizer.

 Also, you can set `--do_fine_tuning` to train the TensorFlow Hub module together with the classifier.

+There is other hyperparameters for regularization such as `--l1_regularizer` and `--l2_regularizer`, and for data augmentations such as `--rotation_range` and `--horizontal_flip`.
+Generally, the default values can give a good performance.
+You can find a full list of hyperparameters available in `make_image_classifier.py` and their default values in `make_image_classifier_lib.py`.